NeonWhiteRabbit/cidor/README.md

 <img src="https://raw.githubusercontent.com/n3onhacks/cidor/main/cidor-git.jpg" alt="cidor logo">

 **!FOLLOW INSTALLATION INSTRUCTIONS BELOW!**<p>
 CIDOR is a script written in BASH (Shell Script) to take advantage of Insecure direct object references in Canvas to get documents, files from colleges who have items that remain open.
-Written by n3on (<a href="https://www.twitter.com/@n3onhacks">@n3onhacks</a>) of WHG crew (https://www.WeHackGovernments.com).
+Written by n3on (<a href="https://www.twitter.com/@n3onhacks">@n3onhacks</a>) of WHG crew (https://www.WeHackGovernments.com) in an attempt to get fun reading material.

 <h1>Videos</h1>